 Emerson participates in the political and public policy process through our federal political action committee (PAC), the “Emerson PAC”, our “Missouri PAC”, the Emerson Missouri Responsible Government Fund, and, occasionally and as permitted by law, direct Company contributions.
 Emerson and the Emerson political action committees are non-partisan.

-Both the Company and the PAC boards base their contribution decisions on what they believe to be sound public policy and in the best interests of the Company.
-They consider the views, quality and effectiveness of the candidate, organization or cause, and whether the candidate or cause is likely to succeed.
+All contributions from either the PACs or from our company are made solely on the basis of issues of importance to our company, our employees and our shareholders.
+Contributions are made to support pro-manufacturing, pro-business and pro-economic growth policies, and specifically include trade, taxes, energy, healthcare, environment and legal liability, to name but a few.
+In making contribution decisions, both the Company and the PAC boards consider the views, quality and effectiveness of the candidate, organization or cause, and whether the candidate or cause is likely to succeed.
 They also review organizations and individuals associated with proposed recipients to determine whether the positions taken by those organizations or individuals could be inconsistent with Emerson's interests.